Girl Scout Rejection Strategies

 Rejection is a part of life and at this time of year, it is especially important for everyone to embrace.
 It is important for you, as the consumer with a body composition goal, to learn to comfortably reject the temptation to purchase and eat Girl Scout cookies so you don’t blow your diet (and your pocket book now that the price is over $5 per box).

 And, it is important to teach the girls selling the cookies that being young and cute doesn’t mean you get everything you want.
-Rejection happens in life and the sooner you learn to manage the subsequent feelings and not let other’s opinions of you mold who you are, the sooner you will be happy.
+Rejection happens in life and the sooner you learn to manage the subsequent feelings and not let other’s opinion of you mold who you are, the sooner you will be happy.
 So we are really doing the girls in green a huge favor by teaching them a life lesson at such a tender age.
 As you can probably tell, I am not a parent.

 If you are uncomfortable with saying no or have been unsuccessful passing on the cookie stand in the past, here are some easy strategies to politely reject young, cookie pushers outside the grocery store.
 Pro Tip: These strategies can also be used with petitioners and others who tend to gather outside of stores!